List of Squid Game characters: Hwang Jun-ho

 The Front Man and the guards ultimately corner Jun-ho on a cliff, where Jun-ho identifies himself as a police officer and says that he has sent evidence of the games to his superior, despite there being no signal on the island.
 The Front Man is skeptical and offers to spare Jun-ho if he hands over his phone and gun and deletes the evidence.
 Jun-ho responds by shooting him in the shoulder and demanding to know who he is.
 The Front Man then removes his mask and reveals himself as his brother, In-ho.
 He again offers to save Jun-ho, but he refuses and In-ho aims his gun at his brother who asks, "In-ho…why?"
 In-ho shoots him in the shoulder, causing him to fall off the cliff and into the ocean.
 Later, In-ho is shown to be haunted by his brother's last words to him.

 Jun-ho survives his fall off the cliff, being saved by Captain Park, a fisherman.
 Jun-ho, with Captain Park, has been searching for the game island for two years, without success.
 He has given up his job investigating major crimes and became a traffic police officer, leading him to investigate and find Gi-hun.
 The two talk and team up to end the game for good, as Jun-ho's superiors at the police station still do not believe the Squid Games exist due to lack of evidence.
-Jun-ho, along with Choi Woo-Seok, who has formed a team of mercenaries, hatch a plan to catch the Front Man.
-The plan fails and they plan to track Gi-hun to the game island with the tracker they implanted in him, but it is stolen from Gi-hun and they lose track of him.
+Jun-ho agrees to help Gi-hun in his plan to catch the Front Man, as does Choi Woo-seok, who has formed a team of mercenaries.
+The attempt fails and Gi-hun decides to re-enter the games, with a tracker implanted in one of his teeth so the team can pinpoint his location.
+However, the tracker is taken from him and they are unable to immediately find the island where the games are taking place.
 Jun-ho and the team search different islands.
 On one of them, they see a possible entrance, but it explodes when they open it.
 Back on the boat, Jun-ho refuses to go back until he finds the island, although Captain Park turns out to be an infiltrator and sabotages them numerous times.

+Jun-ho eventually kills Park and finds his way to the correct island, but not before the games have ended and In-ho has activated a self-destruct system.
+He confronts In-ho, who ignores him and departs with Kim Jun-hee's baby (the winner), and escapes the island just before it explodes.
+Six months later, after leaving the police force, he discovers that In-ho has left both the baby and her winnings in his care.